phase1geo/tke/doc/md/TKE User Guide/Installation/Dependencies.textbundle/text.md

 | Expect (optional - used to help provide SFTP support - not necessary for macOS) | https://sourceforge.net/projects/expect/files/ |
 | PuTTY PSFTP client (Windows only, optional - used for SFTP support) | http://www.chiark.greenend.org.uk/\~sgtatham/putty/download.html |
 | TLS | https://sourceforge.net/projects/tls/files/ |

-**Important Note:** Tcl/Tk version 8.5.19 or later is recommended to avoid application crashes during editing.

 All other Tcl/Tk packages required by TKE have been bundled in the TKE package.